shahrukhfarzan/github-slideshow/_posts/0000-01-02-shahrukhfarzan.md

 layout: slide
 title: "Welcome to GitHubShahrukh slide!"
 ---
-This is Shahrukh Farzan slide
+This is my best slide
 Use the left arrow to go back!